 Jump to:

-- Quinoa – you can use tri colour quinoa (as in the images) or white quinoa
+- Quinoa – use tri colour quinoa (as in the images) or white quinoa.
+Cook extra and make into this quinoa tabbouleh for lunch the following day!

-- Rocket (arugula) – sub baby spinach or cos lettuce.
+- Rocket (arugula) – or substitute with baby spinach or cos lettuce.

-- Walnuts – substitute pecans or hazelnuts, or to make it nut free add pepitas/pumpkin seeds or leave out altogether.
+- Walnuts – substitute pecans or hazelnuts, or use pepitas/pumpkin seeds to make the salad nut free.

 FAQ